 What You Can Expect

-ELDP matches you to a coach from a list of approved credentialed managers.
-This ICMA member will be your coach over the course of the two-year program.
+ELDP matches you to a coach from a list of approved managers to support you during your second year of the program.
 The coach's responsibilities include:

 - Serving as a sounding board and career coach throughout the year